jhrcook/bayesian-data-analysis-course/docs/assignment_intro.md

 # (PART) Assignments {-}

-# Introduction {-}
+# Introduction {#assignments-intro .unnumbered}

-TODO: add more information here; describe the general structure of the notes.
+The sections in this part of the book are for the nine course assignments.

-These are the course assignments.
+Some may be missing a question or two because it is a text-based answer that I was confident in my answer, too.